SpongePowered/SpongeDocs/source/plugin/configuration/index.rst

     about working with its components.

 .. note::

-    Sponge makes use of the HOCON configuration format.
-The rest of this guide will assume you are as well.
-As working with the different formats is made relatively similar by the system of Configurate, this should not pose too much of an issue if you so choose to use an alternate format.
+    Sponge makes use of the HOCON configuration format, a superset of JSON, as the default format for saving configuration files.
+The rest of this guide will assume you are using HOCON as well.
+See :doc:`../../server/getting-started/configuration/hocon` more for information regarding the HOCON format.
+    Working with different formats is made relatively similar by the Configurate system, so it should not pose too much of an issue if you use an alternate format instead.

 .. toctree::
     :maxdepth: 2